Use the tabs above to find some of the best online resources

 The Haudenosaunee Confederacy (a.k.a.
-Iroquois or Six Nations Confederacy) encompasses the sovereign Mohawk, Oneida, Onondaga, Cayuga, Seneca, and Tuscarora nations.
+Iroquois or Five Nations Confederacy) encompasses the sovereign Mohawk, Oneida, Onondaga, Cayuga, Seneca, and later the Tuscarora nations.
 Haudenosaunee means "people who build" or "people of the longhouse."
 The Mohawk are the Keepers of the Eastern Door, the Onondaga are the Keepers of the Central Fire, and the Seneca are the Keepers of the Western Door.

 Skä•noñh, is an Onondaga welcoming greeting meaning Peace and Wellness.